 As part of its conduct and management of lottery schemes and operation of gaming sites in Ontario (including the Niagara Casinos), the Ontario Lottery and Gaming Corporation (“OLG”) collects your gaming-related personal information under the authority of section 3 of the Ontario Lottery and Gaming Corporation Act, 1999, S.O.
 1999, c.12, and manages your gaming-related personal information in accordance with the Ontario Freedom of Information and Protection of Privacy Act, R.S.O 1990, c.
 F31, and OLG’s Records Classification Scheme and Retention Schedule.
 MGE obtains gaming-relating personal information from you on behalf of OLG.

-The Niagara Casinos are also subject to Canada’s Personal Information Protection and Electronic Documents Act, S.C.
+MGE is also subject to Canada’s Personal Information Protection and Electronic Documents Act, S.C.
 2000, c.5, which governs how MGE may collect, use and disclose your non-gaming-related personal information.

 For the purposes of this Privacy Statement, personal information does not include business contact information (to the extent that it is excluded from the application of Applicable Privacy Laws), or aggregate and de-identified data that does not relate to an identifiable individual and cannot be reverse engineered alone or in combination with other available information.